What Happens When I Die?

 — Genesis 2:7

-God made man by forming him from the dust of the ground and breathing into him the breath of life.
-In other words, dust (the body) plus breath of God equals a living soul.
+God made Adam by forming him from the dust of the ground and breathing into him the breath of life.
+In other words, dust (the body) plus the breath of God results in a living soul.
+The text does not say that man received a living soul, but that he became one.
+This distinction highlights an important implication: humans are souls, because a soul is simply a living being.

 What happens when a person dies?